satoushinrin/AutoScript/README.md

 7. Resize Image to 480x680
 8. Resize Image to 960x540
+9. Resize Image Custom

 \- Just like the name

 Advanced features (Not available in lite version)

-9. Create ED2L Link
-10. Update Anime in the Database (Edit your Username and API_Key)
+10. Add CRC
-11. Create Keyframes
+11. Mod CRC

 Script by Shinrin, thank to: